Indochina Link Vietnam

 Within 7 days of the resolution:

-• File dissolution notice with DPI
+• File dissolution notice with the Department of Finance (formerly DPI)

 • Publish dissolution announcement on the National Public Service Portal (Cổng Dịch vụ công Quốc gia)